unibo-dtm-se-2425-AvianBlasters/report/sections/05-validation/index.md

 - **F1**: The player can move the car left and right and shoot upward.
 - **F2**: The game features at least two enemy types—birds and bats—with distinct attack modes and movement patterns.
 - **F3**: The game includes at least two power-ups (invulnerability and laser), as well as two additional ones (health recovery and double shoot).
-- **F4**: The player's health status is visually represented through the character's color.
+- **F4**: The player's and the enemies' health status is visually represented through the character's colour.
-- **F5**: The game ends when the player is defeated.
+- **F5**: The game ends when the player is defeated or an enemy touches the car.
 - **NF1**: The game maintains a stable frame rate of 60 FPS by default, with the option to adjust the frame rate via the settings menu.
 - **NF2**: Graphic assets follow a visual style inspired by the 1970s/1980s.
 - **NF3**: The score is displayed in the top-left corner of the screen.